A high-powered omnichannel retail solution is imperative to staying ahead of the retail market trend and growth curve.

 “Gone are the days when a product-centric business model will drive sales reports,” says Sundip Naik, vice president in the North America Supply Chain Technologies practice at Capgemini and Balaji Ramnath Venkatesan, senior manager in the North America Digital Commerce practice at Capgemini.

 Apparel reports that this shift requires a deep understanding of customer demographics.
 This insight enables brands to learn customer personas and journeys – from exploration through purchase, and even post-purchase activities such as customer service and returns – that can impact overall brand positioning and long-term strategy.

-To supercharge your business with these 5 omnichannel retail trends and to learn more about your unique customers, chat with Buxton.
+To supercharge your business with these 5 omnichannel retail trends and to learn more about your unique customers, contact Buxton to learn how we can help.
 We’re here to provide answers to your toughest business and customer analytics questions.
-Interested in similar posts?
-Click here to read more.